 Not everyone will experience all of these withdrawal symptoms, it depends on the amount and frequency of alcohol consumption.

-A majority of individuals that abuse alcohol begins at an early age usually succumbing to peer pressure or trying to fit in.
+Some individuals that abuse alcohol begins at an early age, possibly succumbing to peer pressure or trying to fit in.
 This puts adolescents at risk to abuse alcohol and develops alcoholism before reaching adulthood.

-Some of the reasons that teenagers begin to abuse alcohol are the same reasons that adults do the same.
+Some reasons teenagers begin to abuse alcohol are the same reasons that adults do the same.

-Other reasons that motivate teenagers to drink include:
+Other reasons that motivate teenagers to drink alcohol include:

 Ask yourself what your reasons for drinking are.
 If your answers include the following: